 Basically, the hardware or Copenhagen wheel is connected to the app to synchronize the rider’s movement.
 Such solutions in terms of features do not provide something valuable to riders, but it also assures safety and reliability while riding.

 The mobile app allows users to control and customize the Copenhagen wheel, which transforms any bike into a smart electric hybrid.
-When technology meets urban mobility, the it enables users to commute seamlessly.
+When technology meets urban mobility, it enables users to commute seamlessly.

 The electric bike sharing service is one of the hottest new areas in tech and venture capital.
 Indeed, riding a bike is just plain fun for riders.